-Our proud record dates back to 1927 when we offered New Zealand’s first degrees in agriculture and horticulture.
+Our proud record dates back to 1927 when we were established as an agricultural college.
 As a student, you will benefit from our internationally-recognised capability and leadership in this area.

-Massey’s Manawatu campus hosts the only multi-function teaching laboratories in Australasia.
+Massey’s Manawatū campus hosts the only multi-function teaching laboratories in Australasia.

 The facility is unique in Australasia in that it allows each laboratory to be tailored to accommodate a variety of disciplines.
 Technicians can do preparation in the dedicated technical area before moving this into the lab, which means students can spend more time doing lab practical work.

-Our Student Exchange Programme provides an international experience with the chance to study courses at overseas universities and cross-credit them back to a Massey qualification.
+Our Student Exchange Programme provides an international experience with the chance to study courses at overseas universities and credit them back to a Massey qualification.
 You’ll pay the same tuition fees while abroad and it’s a great chance to gain the overseas experience and knowledge that many employers value.
-Some of the top science universities available within the exchange programme are the University of Calgary, Canada, Wageningen University, The Netherlands and the University of Edinburgh, Scotland.
+Some of the top science universities available within the exchange programme are the University of Calgary, Canada; Wageningen University, The Netherlands and the University of Edinburgh, Scotland.

 As part of this programme, you’ll need to do at least 26 weeks of full-time work in an area related to your major.
 This is usually done during the summer when work is readily available on farms and with rural businesses.
 To ensure you get the most from this experience, you'll provide a report on your activities which will be assessed.

-The industry is made up of a huge range of organisations, including farming, processing and marketing produce, logistics of product supply, as well as the associated service industries such as banking, company representatives and consultants.
+The industry is made up of a huge range of organisations, including farming, processing and marketing produce, logistics of product supply, as well as the associated service industries such as banking, company technical representatives and consultants.
 That means there is a huge range of careers on offer for those with the right skills.

-Industries where agriscience skills are utilised include:
+Industries where agricultural science skills are utilised include: